 Looks like we’re at that checkpoint again!
 As a general rule of thumb, it is not a good idea to administer human medication to your dog without the advice or guidance of a veterinarian.
 There are pain medications specially formulated for dogs with ingredients specific to their body’s chemistry.

 NSAIDs are a group of pain medications that include ibuprofen and aspirin.
 These drugs reduce inflammation and fever and can be specially designed for dogs.
 NSAIDs for dogs include Carprofen, Deracoxib, Firocoxib, and Meloxicam.
 While these pain relievers may temporarily relieve the pain associated with dental discomfort, they don’t treat the issue.
 It is also important to note that NSAIDs need to be prescribed by a veterinarian, so there is no chance that you can purchase these over the counter.
 This is listed here because most veterinarians won’t prescribe something other than NSAIDs for pain relief.

 Like all medications, it is important to be aware of the possible side effects.
 You may want to monitor a few things when your dog takes NSAIDs:

 - Tarry stool

-In the case of a toothache in your pet, CBD for dogs would be the best form of administration here.
+In the case of a toothache in your pet, some CBD dog treats or CBD oil would be the best form of administration here.
 CBD comes from the hemp plant and is one of over a hundred cannabinoids found in hemp.
 This compound is highly revered for its soothing properties in anyone with an endocannabinoid system!
 This includes your dog!
 All mammals have an ECS.